-In addition to the subdetectors, the effects of a solenoidal magnetic field are simulated for the charged particles [g].
+In addition to the subdetectors, the effects of a solenoidal magnetic field are simulated for the charged particles [h].
 This affects the position at which charged particles enter the calorimeters and their corresponding tracks.
 The field extension is limited to the tracker volume and is in particular not applied for muon chambers.
-Howerver, this is not a limiting factor as the resolution applied for muon reconstruction is the one expected by the experiment, which consequently includes the effects of the magnetic field within the muon system.
+However, this is not a limiting factor as the resolution applied for muon reconstruction is the one expected by the experiment, which